-- Can core courses count as electives?
-Yes, any core course taken in addition to the 3 cores required for the major may count as an 1100+ elective.
+1. Can core courses count as electives?
+Yes, any core course taken in addition to the 3 cores required for the major may count as a 100+ elective.

-- I want to take the physics (or math, or chemistry) required for the Biology major during the summer.
+5. I want to take one of the non-Biology courses required for the Biology major during the summer.
 How do I get that approved by the Biology department?
-You need to get approval from the Physics (or Math or Chemistry) Department before you take that course.
+You need to get approval from the Department of that non-Biology course (e.g. Chemistry Department for a chemistry course) before you take that course.
 That department will need to see a course description, syllabus, etc. to determine if the course you plan to take is equivalent to its Bowdoin counterpart.
 If that Department approves the transfer of credit then the Biology Department will approve the course for the Biology major.

-- I took a course that can be counted toward the Biology major Credit/D/Fail before I decided I wanted to major in Biology.
+6. I took a course that can be counted toward the Biology major Credit/D/Fail before I decided I wanted to major in Biology.
 May I count that course toward my major?
-No, all courses required for the major, including the chemistry, math and physics required courses must have a letter grade.
+No, all courses required for the major, including the required non-Biology courses, must have a letter grade.

-- I received a D in orgo and am not doing so well in one of my Biology courses.
+7. I received a D in orgo and am not doing so well in one of my Biology courses.
 If I receive a D in that Biology course will I be able to still count it toward one of my 8 courses for the major?
 No, only one D is allowed in all courses required for the major.
-That includes the physics, chemistry, and math requirements.
+That includes the non-Biology course requirements.
 In addition, that one D must be offset by an A or B grade in another course required for the major.